PalmDevs/rvp-old/README.md

 ## 🧩 Patches

+### THIS PATCH BUNDLE IS OUTDATED!
+PLEASE USE THE NEW ONE!

-The official Patch bundle provided by ReVanced and the community.
+The unofficial patch bundle provided by Palm (a member of the ReVanced Team).

 > Looking for the JSON variant of this?
 [Click here](patches.json).